RobertD502/TeamsStatusMacOS/README.md

 ### Edit the script file
 1. Open the `ms-teams-status-local.sh` file (located in your Teams_Status folder) in an editor of your choosing.
+2. Change the `teams_version` variable to EITHER "Old" (including quotation marks) if you are using the old MS Teams or "New" (including quotation marks) if you are using the new version of MS Teams, also referred to as `Microsoft Teams (work or school)`
-2. Place your token inside of the `token` variable
+3. Place your token inside of the `token` variable
-3. Place your local Home Assistant URL inside the `local_url` variable, e.g., `"http://192.168.1.42:8123"`
+4. Place your local Home Assistant URL inside the `local_url` variable, e.g., `"http://192.168.1.42:8123"`
-4. Save the changes.
+5. Save the changes.

 ### Load the plist file
 On your Mac, open a terminal window and execute the following command: